Welcome to the English Department at Moorpark College

 - identify rhetorical strategies and recognize formal and informal logical fallacies.

-- produce a research paper, demonstrating familiarity with research techniques, note-taking, organization, and documentation using current MLA guidelines.
+- produce a 6-8 page research paper, demonstrating familiarity with research techniques, note-taking, organization, and documentation using current MLA guidelines.

 - HONORS: arrange and present the results of their semester’s work in various forms, such as oral presentations, multimedia formats, written essays, creative interpretations, and Internet postings to the general public.